-Heading into his second season as head coach at the University of Illinois in 2013-14, Matt Bollant has begun to revive a dormant Illini program.
+In his third season as head coach at the University of Illinois in 2014-15, Matt Bollant has begun to revive a dormant Illini program after being a part of the best season in program history at his other four collegiate coaching stops.
 He led the Orange and Blue to the postseason for the first time in three years in 2013 and Illinois finished with a winning Big Ten record for the first time in 10 seasons.
-He also spearheaded the composition of a top-25 recruiting class despite having only seven months between being hired at Illinois and National Signing Day.
+He also has spearheaded the composition of back-to-back top-25 recruiting classes during his first two recruiting years in Champaign.

-In 2012-13, the Illini reached the WNIT quarterfinals, beat three ranked opponents - including No. 6 Georgia - and saw attendance at the Assembly Hall increase 80 percent from 2011-12 to an average of 1,926, the third-highest average attendance increase in Division I women's basketball.
+In 2012-13, the Illini reached the Women's NIT quarterfinals and saw attendance at the Assembly Hall increase 80 percent from 2011-12 to an average of 1,926, the third-highest average attendance increase in Division I women's basketball.
+Illinois also defeated three ranked opponents: No. 6 Georgia, No. 24 Iowa and No. 24 Ohio State, with the win over the Buckeyes snapping their 31-game home winning streak.
+The win over the Hawkeyes also broke an eight-game skid against Iowa.

-The Illini broke the Big Ten record for steals, steals per game and turnovers forced in a conference season, and also shattered the school records for steals and three-pointers made in a season.
-Senior forward Karisma Penn became one of the country's most dominant post players, averaging 19.2 points, 9.6 rebounds, 2.9 steals, 2.2 blocked shots per game and 50.6 percent field-goal shooting, all of which rank in the top five in the Big Ten.
+The Illini shattered the Big Ten record for steals, steals per game and turnovers forced in a conference season, and also broke school records for steals, turnovers forced and three-pointers made in a season.
+Senior forward Karisma Penn became one of the country's most dominant post players, averaging 19.2 points, 9.6 rebounds, 2.9 steals and 2.2 blocked shots per game with 50.6 percent field-goal shooting, all of which ranked in the top five in the Big Ten.
 She was named an Associated Press honorable mention All-American and also earned two national player of the week honors.
+Senior guard Adrienne GodBold earned Big Ten Defensive Player of the Year honors after posting 55 steals in 16 conference games and routinely guarding opponents' top offensive players.

-Green Bay had four wins over ranked opponents from 2008-12, including a 65-56 victory over No. 12/13 Michigan State in the 2011 NCAA Second Round.
+Green Bay had four wins over ranked opponents in the last four seasons, including a 65-56 victory over No. 12/13 Michigan State in the 2011 NCAA second round.
 The Phoenix entered the tournament as a No. 5 seed, defeating the No. 4 Spartans to reach the Sweet 16 for the first time school history.
 Green Bay also defeated No. 21 Virginia 69-67 in the first round of the 2010 tournament.

 Bollant was named the Horizon League Coach of the Year for the fourth time in 2012, guiding Green Bay to a 31-2 record despite losing Horizon League co-Players of the Year Kayla Tetschlag and Celeste Hoewisch.
 Senior Julie Wojta was a finalist for the Wade Trophy and earned WBCA Second Team All-America honors.